teddyliangfh/life_game/README.md

 * A Cell who "comes to life" outside the board should wrap at the other side of the board.

 ## How to run the game
-* run npm install/ yarn install to intall the dependencies
+* run yarn install to intall the dependencies
-* run npm run start/ yarn start to start the game
+* run yarn start to start the game
-* after run "npm run start", a webpage will open automaticly.
+* after "start", a webpage will open automaticly.
 If not, the address would be http://localhost:3000/
 ## How to play the game
 * At initial state, you will see an empty board with 10X10 matrix with 100 cells.
 * you can make Cells "alive" by clicking it.
 The alive cell's color is darkblue.